highlights of operations

 For more than two decades, Chevron has worked to develop Kazakhstan’s energy potential and advance its economy.
 Our investment has been marked by key milestones.

-- 1996 – A Chevron-branded station opened in Almaty, the first international station in the country.
+- 1996 – A Chevron-branded gas station opened in Almaty, the first international station in the country.

-- 2001 – The Caspian Pipeline Consortium (CPC) crude oil export pipeline began operations from Tengiz to the Black Sea port of Novorossiysk in Russia.
+- 2001 – The Caspian Pipeline Consortium’s crude oil export pipeline began operations from Tengiz to the Black Sea port of Novorossiysk in Russia.

 - 2003 – Chevron started production at the polyethylene pipe plant in Atyrau.

-- 2008 – TCO completed the Sour Gas Injection Facilities and Second Generation Plant expansion, nearly doubling daily production of oil and natural gas.
+- 2008 – TCO completed the Sour Gas Injection Project and the Second Generation Plant expansion, nearly doubling daily production of oil and natural gas.

 - 2011 – Chevron began producing metal-plastic pipes at its polyethylene pipe plant in Atyrau.

-- 2011 – The CPC broke ground on the pipeline capacity expansion project.
+- 2011 – The CPC broke ground on the Caspian Pipeline capacity expansion project.

 - 2013 – Chevron began production of iron gate valves, which are used in water supply, sewage and natural gas transportation systems.
 The technology used at the newly constructed Atyrau Valve Plant is unique in Kazakhstan and other former Soviet countries.